boocs/Unreal-clang-tidy-guide/README.md

 ```
 #### Notes:
 - Don't see any reason not to change code but there could be a good reason why it is the way it is
-- Make sure to test
+- Always test when changing code!
+See [warning](#warning-changing-unreal-code) section.

 #### Recommendation: (Context matters)
 - `Change` code but test